lbrustad/node-coc-api/README.md

 # Clash of Clans API - TypeScript Edition

-Okay, I know, there are other APIs that works for NodeJS and web browsers, but I couldn't find any using TS, so I wrote my own one.
+Okay, I know, there are other APIs that works for NodeJS and web browsers, but I couldn't find any using TS, so I wrote my own one which is fully modular.

 ## Usage